"Picturesque Countryside

 Map 2.
 The rectangle corresponds to map 3 below.
 Note the little piece of Belgium.

-Map 4.
-This WWII US Army map shows both mills (Mln.) and the old road which is now just a hiking trail.
-Bigonville is a little further south.
+and part of the old road which is now just a hiking trail.
+Bigonville is

 Early history of the mill

-The Bauscheltermühle was built in the Middle Ages.
-It's mentioned in the land register of the counts of Luxembourg during the years 1317-1322.
-Another mention of the mill and the bridge in the local annals was in 1622 when the villagers petitioned for the "repair and building of the bridge and the mill" which took place thereafter.
 The location was perfect.
 The bridge was built at a narrow spot in the river.
 The citizens supplied 3000 sticks, 13 cart-loads of timbers, 150 cart-loads of stones and 13 trucks of lime, and the quantity of clay soil to cover the sticks.
 A dike was constructed of sticks and stones and covered with dirt.
-This weir caused the formation of a mill-pond, and both directed and accelerated the water into the mill race to the millwheel, which turned a large axle extending into the house where it turned the grinding wheel.
+This weir caused the formation of a mill-pond, and both directed and accelerated the water into the mill race to the millwheel, which turned a large axle extending into the house where it rotated the grinding wheel.
 This was an "undershot" mill, meaning that the blades were propelled by water running in a race, rather than pouring over the blades from above as in an "overshot" mill.
-The grain was poured by the sackful into a hopper mounted above, and pulverized between the rough rotating stone and the stationary horizontal stone.
+Those were impractical in streams with a low gradient.
+The grain was hoisted up by the sackful and then poured into a hopper mounted up high, and pulverized between the rough rotating stone and a stationary horizontal base-stone.

 SCHLEICH-HOSCHETTE